Azure/ARO-RP/docs/testing.md

 # source the e2e helper file
 . ./hack/e2e/run-rp-and-e2e.sh

-# Deploy a new DB
+# Deploy a new DB if it does not exist yet
 deploy_e2e_db

 # build the rp binary